Nectarius of Constantinople: Dissent threatens

 After this, Nectarius returned home, full of anxiety and consulted the Novatianist Bishop Agelius, who felt himself unsuited to arbitrate on such a controversy.
-However he did have a reader, Sisinnius, a philosopher and theologian, to whom he referred the argument with the Arians.
-Sisinnius suggested that they should produce the testimonies of the old Fathers of the Church on the doctrine of the Son, and first ask the heads of the several parties whether they accepted these authorities or desired to anathematize them.
+However, he did have a reader, Sisinnius I of Constantinople, a philosopher and theologian, to whom he referred the argument with the Arians.
+Sisinnius I suggested that they should produce the testimonies of the old Fathers of the Church on the doctrine of the Son, and first ask the heads of the several parties whether they accepted these authorities or desired to anathematise them.

 Both the Archbishop and the Emperor agreed to this suggestion and when the Bishops met, the Emperor asked whether they respected "...the teachers who lived before the Arian division?"
-They confirmed that they did and he then asked if they acknowledged, "...them sound and trustworthy witnesses of the true Christian doctrine?".
+They confirmed that they did and he then asked if they acknowledged, "... them sound and trustworthy witnesses of the true Christian doctrine?".

 This question however produced divisions and so the emperor ordered each party to draw up a written confession of its doctrine.
 When this was done, the Bishops were summoned to the Imperial palace, where the emperor received them with kindness and retired to his study with their written confessions.
-Theodosius however rejected and destroyed all except that of the orthodox, because he felt that the others introduced a division into the Holy Trinity.
+Theodosius I however rejected and destroyed all except that of the orthodox, because he felt that the others introduced a division into the Holy Trinity.

-After this, Theodosius forbade all sectaries, except the Novatianists, to hold divine services or to publish their doctrines or to ordain clergy, under threat of severe civil penalties.
+After this, Theodosius I forbade all sectaries, except the Novatianists, to hold divine services or to publish their doctrines or to ordain clergy, under threat of severe civil penalties.

-In 385 the emperor's wife Aelia Flaccilla (or Placilla) and their daughter Pulcheria died.
+In 385 the emperor's wife Aelia Flaccilla and their daughter Pulcheria died.
 The archbishop asked Gregory of Nyssa to preach the funeral sermons for both of them.

 Towards the close of his episcopate, Nectarius abolished the office of presbyter penitentiary, whose duty appears to have been to receive confessions before communion.
 His example was followed by nearly all other Bishops.
-The presbyter penitentiary was added to the ecclesiastical roll about the time of the Novatianist schism, when that party declined to communicate with those who had lapsed in the Decian persecution.
+The presbyter penitentiary was added to the ecclesiastical roll about the time of the Novatianist schism when that party declined to communicate with those who had lapsed in the Decian persecution.
 Gradually there were fewer lapsed to reconcile, and his duties became more closely connected with preparation for communion.
 Nectarius abolished the office due to a scandal that had occurred in connection with it.

-Nectarius died in office on 17 September 397 (Butler says 27 September) and was succeeded by Saint John Chrysostom.
+Nectarius died in office on 27 September 397 and was succeeded by Saint John Chrysostom.

 Veneration

-He is regarded as a Saint, with a feast day of October 11.